Abucheri/pages-app/README.md

  tell heroku to ignore static files using "heroku config:set DISABLE_COLLECTSTATIC=1" Add files to the staging area and commit changes.
- Push the project to the remote repository (deploy app to Heroku) using "git push heroku main"
+ Push the project to the remote repository (deploy app to Heroku) using "git push heroku main" we need to set some web traffic usind "heroku ps:scale web=1" finally let's confirm our app is live and online using "heroku open"